Bulkeley Stadium, Gone But Not Forgotten

 Savitt Gems vs. Cleveland Indians, 1937.

-In 1938, the Boston Bees of the National League returned minor league baseball to Hartford.
+In 1938, the Boston Bees of the National League brought back minor league baseball to Hartford.
 Boston purchased the Hartford Senators and leased Bulkeley Stadium.
 The club was referred to as the Hartford Senators and the Hartford Bees (and Hartford Laurels).
 During the 1942 season, Del Bissonette served as player-manager while eventual Hall of Fame pitcher, Warren Spahn earned 17 wins and 12 losses.
-A few years later, Hartford won the 1944 Eastern League pennant due to pitching by Hal Schacker as well as hometown hero and former Savitt Gems ace, Pete Naktenis.
+A few years later, Hartford won the 1944 Eastern League pennant due to pitching by Hal Schacker and Pete Naktenis, a Hartford native and a former Savitt Gems ace.

-Charlie Blossifield and the Hartford Bees move into Bulkeley Stadium, 1938.
+Charlie Blossifield & the Hartford Bees move into Bulkeley Stadium, 1938.

 Al Schacht at Bulkeley Stadium, 1938.